javdl/tiny/site/content/en/posts/create-top-100-documentaries-site-with-react-hooks-and-material-UI.md

 is able to simplify React state and lifecycle features from function components.
 [Material-UI][], a compact, customizable, and beautiful collection of components for React, is easy to make use of Material Design elements in React web or mobile applications.
-This post will cover the implementation of React Hooks and Material-UI to build a top 100 documentaries site.
+This post will cover the implementation of React Hooks and Material-UI to build a [Top 100 Documentaries Site].

 ![snapshot](/src/img/posts/20190207_create-top-100-documentaries-site-with-react-hooks-and-material-UI/snapshot.webp)